This collection of pastel self-portraits are the result of an ongoing personal exercise in creative freedom that began in July of 2022.

 I can be more free.

-What proceeded that first drawing were continued attempts to free myself from certain creative constraints I’d placed on myself.
-In doing this, I discovered that those constraints existed in more places than just my art— and so the series
+What proceeded the initial drawing were continued attempts to free myself from creative constraints I’d established.
+In doing this, I discovered that those constraints existed in more places than just my art; such is life.

 Each new drawing brought with it a new challenge: perspective, anatomy, color theory.
-As I practiced techniques, the themes evolved.
+While I attempted to master the technical aspects of drawing with pastel, I explored my own feelings about intimacy, vulnerability, worship, control, pleasure, boundaries, restraint, connection, and love.
 One drawing informed the next, that informed the next, that informed the next.
 A year later I had nine completed drawings, and I only hated one of them.

-This series began as a practice in personal freedom and evolved into a study of what confines me.
-This is an ongoing project, both personally and creatively.
+This series began as a practice in Personal Freedom and evolved into a study of what confines me.
+It is an ongoing project, both personally and creatively.